dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Carlo Vicari:**
 he
-does um also he's um uh he speaks a lot over in China as well and you know he does a lot of interviews so he's got not only a lot of hardware mining currently
+does also he's he speaks a lot over in China as well and you know he does a lot of interviews so he's got not only a lot of hardware mining currently